pixelhandler/vagrant-dev-env/www/README.md

 #### Run the spec, `yeoman test` should FAIL

-You should get a message "Can't find variable: Game"
+	>> Gutter Game - should score 0 for a gutter game, all rolls are 0
+	>> Message: Can't find variable: Game

 ### Pass the failing test, by adding Game constructor